 Domestic, Non-IRA accounts receive a Consolidated Form 1099

-Standard (non-retirement) accounts will receive a Consolidated Form 1099 if at least one of the following conditions apply during the tax year.
+Non-qualified accounts (non-retirement) will receive a Consolidated Form 1099 if at least one of the following conditions applies during the tax year.
 Retirement accounts do not receive a Consolidated 1099.
 To view our Consolidated 1099 Guide, please click here.

-You will receive a 1099 if your account:
+You will receive a Consolidated 1099 if your account:

 - Had a closing transaction